chriseizus/InterviewTest/README.md

        > 1. Get Method
        > 2. you can use any url definition you want
-       > 3. returning a json object which is the hard coded content as bottom attached as well as http code 200
+       > 3. returning a json object which is the hard coded content as data.json (in the same repo as this readme.md) as well as http code 200
        > 4. The Json object must follow the hierarchy structure but the data details may be flexible (pay attention to the array hierarchy)
        > 5. Using pydantic library to validate the json payload